merklejerk/permit-everywhere/README.md

 struct PermitTransferFrom {
     // The token to transfer.
     address token;
     // Who can execute this permit.
-If 0, anyone can. address spender;
+    address spender;
     // Maximum amount of tokens to move. uint256 maxAmount;